ConnorMoorhous/tcp-file-transfer/README.md

 ### Main Function

-The main function of the server first processes the two command-line arguments, saving them as variables `port` (ERROR ocurs and server stops if `port` is an invalid number) and `path`.
+The `main()` function of the server first processes the two command-line arguments, saving them as variables `port` (ERROR ocurs and server stops if `port` is an invalid number) and `path`.
 Then a TCP socket is created, binded (using `port`), and set to listen mode in the same way as the Project-1-Accio skeleton code.
 From here the server creates `int connectionID` to distinguish connections in the current session.
-The server will then accept a new connections, generate a file path of the form `path/connectionID.file`, receive and write the data sent from the connection using `receiveFile()`, and then closes the connection.
-It repeats this processes for new connections until 10 connections have been processed, a SIGNAL to stop the server is received, or an error occurs.
+The server will then accept a new connection, generate a file path of the form `path/connectionID.file`, receive and write the data sent from the connection using `receiveFile()`, and then close the connection.
+It repeats this process for new connections until 10 connections have been processed, a signal to stop the server is received, or an error occurs.

 ## Client Design